team23/b5/docs/modules/comlipy.md

 * **install:** Installs comlipy git commit-msg hook.
 Uses the comlipy-config file that has been defined in b5 configuration
+* **update:** Updates comlipy git commit-msg hook.
+Uses the comlipy-config file that has been defined in b5 configuration.
+Does basically the same like comlipy:install
 * **run:** Can be used to run comlipy itself.
 Uses the comlipy-config file that has been defined in b5 configuration